Provincial Disaster Assistance Program (PDAP)

 Avoid delays

 It is important to us that claimants receive eligible financial assistance as quickly as possible.
 Wherever possible, PDAP tries to avoid potential delays where coordination with private insurance companies might be involved.
-As part of the claim approval process, PDAP will

 require a coverage denial letter from your insurance company.
 However, we do not want